Gary Crosby (actor)

 Gary Evan Crosby (June 27, 1933 - August 24, 1995) was an American actor and singer.
 His parents were Bing Crosby (of whom he wrote a highly critical memoir), and the singer and actress Dixie Lee.

 Biography

 Gary Crosby was born in Los Angeles, California, and attended Stanford University.
-He entered the entertainment business and performed in a harmony singing group, the Crosby Boys, with his three brothers, Philip, Lindsay, and Dennis, during the 1940s, 1950s, and 1960s.
+He entered the entertainment business and performed in a harmony singing group, the Crosby Brothers, with his three brothers, Philip, Lindsay, and Dennis, during the 1940s, 1950s, and 1960s.
 As a teenager, he duetted with his father on two songs, "Sam's Song" and "Play a Simple Melody", which became the first double-sided gold record in history.
 He also recorded duets with Louis Armstrong and at least one 45-single with Sammy Davis Jr. He also performed on several variety programs, including ABC's The Pat Boone Chevy Showroom and NBC's The Ford Show, Starring Tennessee Ernie Ford.

 Radio star

-In the mid-1950s, he had his own radio program, the Gary Crosby Show, on CBS.
+In the mid-1950s, he had his own radio program, The Gary Crosby Show, on CBS.
 The musical variety program debuted June 6, 1954, as a summer replacement for Bing Crosby's show.